ogelbric/Spring_AI_TAS_Music/README.md

 git clone https://github.com/nkuhn-vmw/GenAI-for-TAS-Samples.git
 cd GenAI-for-TAS-Samples
 cd spring-music-taylors-version
-vi manifest.yml and -orf to the name
+vi manifest.yml and -{Some unique name here} to the name field

+Change from:
+- name: spring-music-ai-taylors-version-tanzu-live
+Change to:
+- name: spring-music-ai-taylors-version-tanzu-live-{Some unique name here} i.e. in my case: - name: spring-music-ai-taylors-version-tanzu-live-orf

 ./gradlew build

-cf push
+( I had to run this cf push command several times to over come time outs and "deploy issues" - it also ran for some time) cf push
 ```